 Balance transfer fee

-Most cards charge a fee in exchange for your balance transfer – usually 3%-5% of the balance you want to transfer (or $5-$10, whichever is greater).
+Most cards charge a fee in exchange for your balance transfer – usually 3% to 5% of the balance you want to transfer (or $5-$10, whichever is greater).
 This amount is added to your total balance.

 With these details in hand, use a balance transfer calculator to do the math before you apply for a new balance transfer card to see if it makes financial sense to move forward.